 Our nation depends on commercial trucking for food, consumer goods, and everything else we need to live.
 People are buying more products online, which requires shipping to get them to their destinations.
 There is an ever-increasing number of trucks on California’s roadways today and with that an uptick in the number of truck accidents.
-If you’re looking for a truck accident lawyer or need more information from an experienced truck accident attorney, Kuzyk Law welcomes your call.
+If you’re looking for a truck accident lawyer or need more information from an experienced truck accident attorney in Antelope Valley, Kuzyk Law welcomes your call.

 If you’ve been involved in an accident with a semi-truck or trailer, contact Kuzyk Law immediately.
-Our personal injury attorneys handled dozens of cases just like yours every year.
+Our Antelope Valley truck accident attorneys handled dozens of cases just like yours every year.
 Call now at (661) 945-6969.

 According to recent data from the National Highway Traffic Safety Administration, in 2017, 4,761 people were killed in crashes in which large trucks were involved, large trucks defined as medium or heavy trucks with gross vehicle weight ratings (GVWR) of 10,000 pounds or more.